 Wycombe High School is a Mathematics Hub and as such provides professional development for mathematics teachers (primary and secondary) across Buckinghamshire, Berkshire and Oxfordshire.

 Wycombe High School is a national teacher trainer organisation for Mathematics and Physics trainee teachers.
-It leads the National Mathematics and Physics SCITT (School Centred Initial Teacher Training) from 10 training hubs across England.
+It leads the National Mathematics and Physics SCITT (School Centred Initial Teacher Training) from seven training hubs across England.
 This is done in partnership with the very best state and independent schools nationally.

 For further details of our Mathematics Hub and Initial Teacher Training work please follow the links to their dedicated websites: